Austria says EU must not seek collapse of Russian economy

 His spokeswoman confirmed the remarks.

-Faymann justified the original sanctions as "a self-defence step", but added: "Our goal cannot be tightening the sanctions."
+Faymann justified the original sanctions as "a self-defense step", but added: "Our goal cannot be tightening the sanctions."

 EU sanctions have struck as global oil prices slumped, delivering a double-blow to the Russian economy.
 But differences among EU members is making it difficult to keep a united front.